Yosafat1997/Pubsub2BigQuery-Script/README.md

 ### How it work
 I have read a interesting article in here: https://medium.com/faun/writing-a-pub-sub-stream-to-bigquery-401b44c86bf about streaming data from
 Pubsub subscriber to BigQuery.
 I modified some of the code.
 In this case, I dont use any transformation in the decoded JSON, and raw-added the json into BigQuery.

 ### TODO
 I still don't know how to run it in cloud.
 Any help is appreciated.
-Also, i have some idea to validate the message, in case some null or improper message can cause trouble to the operation (ex: null date)
+Also, i have some idea to validate the message, in case some null or improper message can cause trouble to the operation (ex: null date).
+Notice that, you must make sure that your JSON data has same key-value format as the target table (otherwise it will fail)

 ### Notes:
 * Make sure you have valid and active GCP Project